Current Research Projects

 Study title: Examining how the COVID-19 pandemic impacts parents and children: A longitudinal study spanning from pregnancy to the preschool years

 Description: The COVID-19 pandemic has had an unprecedented impact on pregnant people and young families.
-The goal of this research study is to understand how the pandemic has impacted families, beginning in pregnancy and spanning until children are 3 years old.
+The goal of this research study is to understand how the pandemic has impacted families, beginning in pregnancy and spanning until children are 6 years old.
 This study specifically focuses on the impact of the pandemic on psychological wellbeing, stress, and early child development.
-This longitudinal study began in June 2020, with 304 pregnant people.
-The study included assessments throughout pregnancy, 6 weeks postpartum, 6 months postpartum and 15 months postpartum.
-Soon, we will be completing assessments when children are 24- and 36-months-old.
+This longitudinal study began in June 2020, with 304 pregnant people and included assessments throughout pregnancy and the postpartum period.
+We are currently completing assesments where children are now 5-years old.

 Funding source: